mbledkowski/docker-koha/README.md

 note: 80 and 8080 need to be replace to the external port use by docker for this two internal port .
 If you need to restart the container for any reason, there is a chance that you need to reload Apache2 internally of the container to work again (still looking for a permanent solution of this problem)

+if you see problem with “500 Internal Server Error” you need to

+docker exec -it container_id /bin/bash

+/etc/init.d/apache2 restart ==> if fail do it again ..

+and them try to access it again.
+This happend the first time installed and when container been stop and started (like when rebooting the server)

 ## More Info

 About Koha: [www.koha-community.org][1]